svenvdvoort/scv-tract-image-segmentation/blog_post/blog_post.md

 ![Schematic overview of two-stage network where a classification network first decides if there is anything to segment present, if this is the case a segmentation network outputs the actual segmentation.
 The segmentation network is only trained on MRI scans with a segmentation and performs better than a network trained on the full dataset.](images/figure8.png)

-Figure 8: Schematic overview of two-stage network where a classification network first decides if there is anything to segment present, if this is the case a segmentation network outputs the actual segmentation.
-The segmentation network is only trained on MRI scans with a segmentation and performs better than a network trained on the full dataset.

 We attempted to train a classification model to do the first-stage selection using the [PyTorch Hub ResNet50 implementation](https://pytorch.org/hub/nvidia_deeplearningexamples_resnet50/) appended with a linear 1000 to 3 layer, the Adam optimizer and Binary Cross Entropy with logits loss.
 We tried several learning rates 0.001, 0.0001 and 0.00001 but none allowed the network to generalize.
 This can also be seen in the learning curves in figure 9.
 Evaluation of the trained classification networks shows that the network has either recall of 1.0 or precision of 1.0, indicating that the network simply classifies everything as positive or negative.
 Due to time limitations we did not investigate these issues further and leave the idea for a two-stage network here for future research.

 ![Learning curve of training the classification network.
 The validation and test loss do not go down, indicating the network doesn’t learn to generalize.](images/figure9.png)

-Figure 9: Learning curve of training the classification network.
-The validation and test loss do not go down, indicating the network doesn’t learn to generalize.

 ## Conclusions and future work